rhylanbolt/developerdocs/README.md

 }
 </code></pre>
 <h3>B - Bettable Content (Inventory)</h3>
 <p>Inventory represents all the content you can recommend: games, sports events, products.
-You provide this data to Opti-X with attributes that describe each item.</p>
+You provide this data to Personalize with attributes that describe each item.</p>
 <p><strong>Inventory attributes by vertical:</strong></p>
 <table>
 <thead>